jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 <p style="font-size: .75em; font-style: italic;">the average time required to go from a failed build signal to a successful pipeline run</p>

 {{% note %}}
-MTTR.
-This metric is indicative of your team’s resilience and ability to respond quickly and effectively to feedback from your CI system.
-In other words, mean time to recovery is the best indicator of your organization’s DevOps maturity.
+MTTR is a metric indicative of your team's resilience and ability to respond quickly and effectively to feedback from your CI system.
+Meaning, it's the best indicator of your org's DevOps maturity.
 {{% /note %}}

 ---